-Background of the Project
+Background to the Project

-Efforts to restore the Mudzinga River
+Previous efforts to restore the Mudzinga River